 So yep I added another pair of heels to my closet, but I do need a pair of heels that aren't flashy and besides I'm really digging the granny heels look.

-The pale rose color combined with the type of leather Everlane uses (the high-quality kind) makes these heels delicate and a bit fragile.
+The pale rose color combined with the leather Everlane uses (the high-quality kind that's super soft and smooth) makes these heels delicate and a bit fragile.
 So I definitely recommend babying these a little.

 For reference I'm usually a 7.5 to an 8, but always go with an 8 with Everlane since their shoes tend to be a bit narrow.
 But I didn't have any problems with the width of these shoes at all.
 Now if I can only get rid of the tan lines from wearing my Everlane Street Sandals daily in the hot California sun.